Jan's Working with Windows:

 oldest objects.
 You can easily restore items that are still in the Recycle

 - Forcing the computer to look again and display the most recent information.
+The F5 key is often assigned as a shortcut for this action.

 - removable media